vanilophp/docs/adjustments.md

 ### Origin

-Adjustment have an `origin` field that can hold a reference to an "external source" source.
-It can be freely used, and can represent eg. the id of a promotion entry in the database, or a coupon code, etc.
+Adjustments have an `origin` field that can hold a reference to an external source.
+It can be freely used, and can represent the id of a promotion entry in the database, or a coupon code, etc.

 ## Adjustables